CPJKU/audio_sheet_retrieval/README.md

 ```
 # path where model folder gets created and parameters and results get dumped
 EXP_ROOT = "/home/matthias/experiments/audio_sheet_retrieval/"
-# path where to find the data (In our case the root directory of the msmd dataset)
+# path where to find the data (In our case the root directory of the MSMD dataset)
 DATA_ROOT_MSMD = '/media/matthias/Data/msmd/'
 ```
+Once this is done we can start training and evaluating our retrieval models.

 Model Training
 --------------

-The python script *run_train.py* allows to train all our retrieval models.
+The python script *run_train.py* allows you to train all individual retrieval models.
-You can either train individual models our train all models of one split at once using the additional shell script *train_models.sh*:
+Alternatively, if you would like to train all models of one split at once you can use the additional shell script *train_models.sh*:

 ```
 ./train_models.sh cuda0 models/mutopia_ccal_cont.py <path-to-sheet-manger>/sheet_manager/sheet_manager/splits/all_split.yaml